johanbove/johanbove.github.io/projects.markdown

 permalink: /projects/
 ---

-As a self-made web developer I worked on various websites and other web-based projects.
-Here, I'm sharing some of the more interesting ones.
+As a self-made web developer I learned a lot *on-the-job*.
+In this section I will share my personal mile-stone projects.

 <div role="projects">